malithmcr/react-php-form/README.md

-## Contact form React Component.
+## Contact form React Component with PHP mail api.

 This is code for tutorial in my blog post [Create Contact form with react and php](https://blog.bitsrc.io/how-to-build-a-contact-form-with-react-js-and-php-d5977c17fec0).

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors)

-## How to start
+## Usage of complete project.

-In the project root directory, Please run:
+Please clone this repo and in the project root directory, Please run:

 ### `npm install`